How to Clean Fiberglass Shower | The Ultimate Guide11 min read

 8. Dry the fiberglass shower with a clean cloth to prevent water spots or streaks.

-9. Ventilate the bathroom well to allow the fiberglass shower to air dry completely.
+9. Ensure proper ventilation in the bathroom to allow the fiberglass shower to air dry completely.

 Recommended Topics: